LeandroSWR/InterviewTask/README.md

 set-up is a very basic way using triggers with just 3 options (Idle, Walk, Interact).

+After setting up the movement I wanted to do a bit of a uplift to the visuals I did this using the [2D Fantasy Forest Tileset][2].
+I set up a tilemap for the ground and used the provided sprites to serve as obstacles and interactables.

 ## High Level Checklist

 - [X] Player character capable of walking and interacting with the game world.